Science & Research

 - Once raw data is entered electronically and the filed closed, changes to effect corrections to entries are now traceable (e.g. by initialed-and-dated strikeouts and additions).

 - The files containing raw data entries are identified in order to link them to the sample.
-The files are protected (e.g. locked cells, password) from inadvertent change or loss until the worksheet is printed to hard-copy in final form and signed.
+The files are protected (e.g. locked cells, password) from inadvertent change or loss until the worksheet is printed to hard-copy in final form and signed or electronically generated by the web application.

-- Once printed and signed, the hard-copy document becomes the official worksheet.
+- Once printed and signed, the hard-copy document or LIMS generated PDF file becomes the official worksheet.
 If corrections are necessary, they are made in accordance with 3.2.1 d. and not replaced by printing a corrected file.

 When instrument-generated reports are included in an analytical package, the report should provide all information needed to interpret its graphic, tabular or computational output, including: absorbencies, peak areas, retention times, wavelength maxima.
 This should appear on each sheet of a report.

 If the instrument report does not provide this information, the analyst enters it, initials and dates the entries.
 He or she may use prepared stamps, when available, for recording this information.
+The web application may also contain this information from the instrument-generated data.
 The analytical package has available spectra or chromatograms that show the peak shapes, baseline noise, and other characteristics used in the generation of results.

 In situations where an instrument produces a large number of spectra (e.g. GC/MS and FTIR/MS) and it is not practical to annotate them all, then only annotate those used to form analytical conclusions.